Mid-Levels: History

 The first houses in Mid-Levels were often large mansions, with gardens built out on terraces on the steep hillside, with names such as "Rose Hill" and "Cringleford", and "Idlewild".
 Sara Roosevelt, the mother of Franklin D. Roosevelt, lived with her family on Rose Hill from 1862 to 1865 during the American Civil War.

 Central–Mid-Levels escalator

 The Central–Mid-Levels escalator cuts through the Mid-Levels, from Central to Conduit Road.
 It allows people to travel quickly between these two places, compared with travelling by the winding roads up the mountain.
 At 800 m, it is the longest outdoor escalator in the world.
 It was opened on 15 October 1993.
-The escalator runs downhill from 6 am to 10 am and uphill from 10:30 am to midnight every day.
+The escalator runs downhill from 6 am to 10 a.m. and uphill from 10:30 a.m. to midnight every day.
 Pedestrians travelling in the opposite direction make use of the adjacent stairs and footpaths.
 Apart from its transportation function, it is a tourist attraction.
 Sections of the escalator had been under renovation in 2018 and 2019, with some sections closed for maintenance.